microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/driveitem_createlink.md

 The **createLink** action will create a new sharing link if the specified link type doesn't already exist for the calling application.
 If a sharing link of the specified type already exists for the app, the existing sharing link will be returned.

-DriveItem resources inherit permissions from their ancestors.
+DriveItem resources inherit sharing permissions from their ancestors.

 ## Permissions